DarrenOfficial/lavalink-list/docs/index.md

 ### F.A.S.Q.
 (Frequently Asked Stupid Questions)

 Is there a difference between SSL and Without SSL?
 > No there isn't. one uses a certificate and one doesn't.
-For website it is crucial to have an SSL cert for credibility, but for lavalink no. it is unnecessary. plus You don't wanna be the next [manjaro dev](https://manjarno.snorlax.sh/) right? :3
+For website it is crucial to have an SSL cert for credibility, but for lavalink no. it is unnecessary. plus You don't wanna be the next [manjaro](https://manjarno.snorlax.sh/) right? :3

 Is it true that SSL are more secure?
 > No.

 Is lavalink with SSL faster?
 > Depends, most lavalink that has SSL usually are hosted on replit *and others* free hosting provider, interms of reliability they're most likely to restart every few days or so.
->
-> You can argue that the without SSL one also sometimes uses free hosting *danbothosting, mcworld.cc, and such.*. but interms of reliability & speed they're more reliable unlike replit.

 If I wanted to host lavalink and make it public, should I use cloudflare?
 > tbh, no. Cloudflare [drops websocket connection randomly](https://stackoverflow.com/questions/39668410/whats-disconnecting-my-websocket-connection-cloudflare-apaches-mod-proxy), thus if you want your public lavalink to be reliable you shouldn't use cloudflare.
 If you're worried about ddos, consider getting server host that has ddos protection. such as [oxide.host](https://billing.oxide.host/aff.php?aff=133), [servarica](https://clients.servarica.com/aff.php?aff=519).